App & Browser Testing Made Easy

 Remember to use caution when updating snapshots and ensure that the changes are intentional.
 Regularly reviewing and updating snapshots helps maintain accurate representations of the expected output and accommodates deliberate changes in your codebase.

-Handling Snapshot Failures
+Handling Jest Snapshot Failures

 When snapshot tests fail in Jest, it indicates that the output of your component or function has changed since the snapshots were last updated.
 Handling snapshot failures typically involves reviewing the differences and deciding whether the changes are expected or require further investigation.
 Here are the steps to handle snapshot failures: